163 Chico Road, Pray MT

 There are three aid stations on the 30K course.
 Each aid station will be stocked with water, Tailwind Nutrition Fuel drink, gels, and various standard trail food.
 Pack your own nutrition if you have specific needs.
 This is a cup-less race so you must bring your own bottle or bladder for water/Tailwind, and we recommend wearing a trail running vest or waist pack to carry your bottles, layers, and snacks.

 Running downhill on steep rocky slopes can be hazardous and you can roll an ankle or take a fall.
 Emigrant Creek is ankle to shin deep at the crossing and while the current won’t wash you away, the rocks are slick underfoot and you could fall.
-We picked September because it is often awesome for running but it could be cold and snowy or hot and dry, on race day.
 Check the Point forecast for Emigrant Gulch frequently as race day approaches for the latest forecasts.
 This is not a closed course and there may be off road vehicle users recreating in the Gulch.
 Please exhibit mutual courtesy.
-We will have warning signs up, encouraging any motorized users to watch for runners.
-Park County Search and Rescue Volunteers will be on the course with off road vehicles to assist if you become ill or injured and require assistance to evacuate.

 The course will be well marked with flags, cones, and paint.
 Race volunteers will be at critical junctions to ensure that no one makes a wrong turn.

 The upper part of the course is very rocky and uneven in places.
 Trail shoes are the best choice.
-If you like poles, they will help you on the steep uphill and downhill sections and water crossings, but they are a matter of choice and not required.
-Water depth at both crossings is often ankle to calf deep.
-Less than half of our participants carry poles, but they can help you keep your feet dryer by allowing you to balance on rocks without falling, if you have a comfortable way to carry them when not needed.
+If you like poles, they will assist on the steep uphill and downhill sections, but they are not required.

 There will be a lot of runners and volunteers and some machines on the course which is a deterrent to bears.
-You may wish to carry bear spray in your pack or hand for protection in some of the upper sections that are less frequented by humans, but it is not required.
-The aid station volunteers, and SAR teams travel noisily through there in trucks and ATVs prior to the start so that will alert any animals to humans.
+You may wish to carry bear spray in your pack or hand for protection in some upper sections that are less frequented by humans, but it is not required.

-Due to limited parking at the start at Sage Lodge, we encourage you to take the free and short shuttle to from Chico to Sage Lodge before the race unless you have someone who can drop you at the start.
-Parking for the shuttle is at the “Field of Dreams” parking lot above the Day Spa at Chico Hot Springs and you will walk down the stairs to the shuttle pick up.
-Signs and attendants will direct runners to the parking lot at Field of Dreams.
+Due to limited parking at the start, we encourage you to take the free and short shuttle from Chico to Sage Lodge before the race.
+Parking for the shuttle is at the “Field of Dreams” parking lot above the Day Spa at Chico Hot Springs.

 Everyone will receive a Yellowstone Gateway 30K hat with the Lynx logo.
-Awards for top
+Awards will be given for top three male and female finishers, 1st male and female masters, and first place male and female age group winners.

 Course Map